 Winchell Smith, nephew of the eminent actor and author William Gillette, was himself a successful actor, playwright and producer.
 In the latter field he was long associated with the late John Golden (an Immortal Lamb).
 At his death in 1933 it was disclosed that Smith had left a lasting memorial to his name, as well as a perpetual source of benevolence to his fellow Lambs, the Winchell Smith Trust Fund.
 Learn more about Winchell Smith.

 The Lambs Foundation is very active today, supported in part by a bequest by Frederick Loewe’s estate, and by various private donations.
 The Foundation benefits many theatrical charities, educational programs and non-profit theatre companies.
-Recipients have included The Actors’ Fund of America, the Episcopal Actors’ Guild, Tony Randall’s National Theater, The Pearl Theater Company, Circle-In-The-Square, Women in the Arts and Media Coalition, the Manhattan Theatre Company, the Theatre Hall of Fame, St. Clare’s Hospital, The Oberon Theater Ensemble, the York Theater, the Vineyard Theater, The SAG-AFTRA Foundation’s NY Actors Center, The Utopia Opera Company, En Garde Arts, the GI Film Festival, the Outer Critics Circle, the NY Library for the Performing Arts at Lincoln Center, the NYS Writer’s Hall of Fame, the Theater World Awards and several universities and theater conservatories.
+Recipients have included The Actors’ Fund of America, the Episcopal Actors’ Guild, Tony Randall’s National Theater, The Pearl Theater Company, Circle-In-The-Square, Women in the Arts and Media Coalition, the Manhattan Theatre Company, the Theatre Hall of Fame, St. Clare’s Hospital, The Oberon Theater Ensemble, the York Theater, the Vineyard Theater, The SAG-AFTRA Foundation’s NY Actors Center, The Utopia Opera Company, En Garde Arts, the GI Film Festival, the Outer Critics Circle, the NY Library for the Performing Arts at Lincoln Center, the NYS Writer’s Hall of Fame, the Theater World Awards, the Donna Reed Foundation and several universities and theater conservatories.
 Most recently The Lambs Foundation helped an effort to launch a production of a lost Marx Brother’s musical, “I’ll Say She Is,” by hosting a presentation of excerpts followed by a discussion of the work behind the research and restoration of this comedy.

 In 1992 The Lambs Foundation was recognized for its work with a Jack Dempsey Humanitarian Award from St. Clare’s Hospital and Health Center in New York City.
 A chair in the National Theater, Washington DC, commemorates our foundation, as does a chair and plaque at the SAG-AFTRA Foundation Robin Williams Center in New York.